galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/binding-tests.md

 What if you want to run your test against an image in a cluster?
 By editing the CPS properties file, you can define clusters containing images against which your test can run .
 Once defined, Galasa can dynamically select an image from that cluster at run time.

+For example, you might want to use an cluster called *CLUSTER2*.

-You can do this by editing the CPS file and test code, as shown in the following steps:
+You can do this by editing the CPS file to contain the properties that you want *CLUSTER2* to have and by declaring *CLUSTER2* in your test code, as per the following steps:

 1. Edit the CPS properties file:
 ```